 Office of Special Events, Film & Tourism

-In accordance with advice from the Governor’s Office, the Coastal Health District and the Centers for Disease Control, the Office of Special Events, Film, and Tourism (SEFT) will not accept applications for new events or issue any permits for activities on the public right-of-way or in City facilities through May 4, 2020.
+In accordance with the May 28, 2020 Executive Order issued by Governor Brian Kemp and advice from the Coastal Health District and the Centers for Disease Control, the Office of Special Events, Film, and Tourism (SEFT) will not issue any permits for activities on the public right-of-way or in City facilities through June 15, 2020.

 The Office of Special Events, Film & Tourism was created to streamline services offered by the City of Savannah for these industries.
 This is accomplished by having a one-stop shop for individuals and organizations to plan their events and gain necessary permitting.

 Primary Services include:

 - Permitting for film and media projects for students and professional filmmakers;

 - Permitting block parties and festivals;